Latest Movie News From Moviefone |

 - Quiz: Is This a 'Law and Order: SVU' Plot or Not?

-New 'Game of Thrones' Promos Urge Fans to Declare Their Allegiance Posted: In the struggle for the Iron Throne, which House do you pledge allegiance to?
-Three new promos for "Game of Thrones" season 6 pit Houses Stark, Lannister, and Targaryen against each other for fan support on social media.
+New 'Game of Thrones' Promos Urge Fans to Declare Their Allegiance Posted: Three new promos for "Game of Thrones" season 6 pit Houses Stark, Lannister, and Targaryen against each other for fan support on social media.
 Each short video is more of a mood piece than a look at the new season, but they're still fun teasers.
 The one for House Stark features a torn banner, with Ramsay Bolton claiming Winterfell as his own.
 House Lannister's echoes with the eery septa chanting "Shame!
 Shame!"
 And in the House Targaryen promo, a Dothraki voice taunts Daenerys that she is "Queen of Nothing."
 Watch them all below: "Game of Thrones" returns with its sixth season April 24 on HBO.
 Want more stuff like this?
 Like us on Facebook.
 This posting includes an audio/video/photo media file: Download Now |

-New 'Allegiant' Trailer Takes Tris Beyond the Wall Posted: In the world of the "Divergent" series, the wall separating the city from everything else was a barrier not to be crossed.
-Until Tris (Shailene Woodley) came along.
-In the new trailer for "Allegiant," Tris, Four (Theo James), and motley crew of misfits ventures beyond the wall to discover the unimaginable.
+New 'Allegiant' Trailer Takes Tris Beyond the Wall Posted: In the new trailer for "Allegiant," Tris, Four (Theo James), and motley crew of misfits ventures beyond the wall to discover the unimaginable.
 We get glimpses of the futuristic technology that lies out there, but will the people they meet save them — or destroy them?
 "Tris, this is not the place we thought it was," Four urgently warns her.
 The last book in Veronica Roth's book series will be divided into two films, "Allegiant" and "Ascendant."
 Jeff Daniels joins the cast of the newest movie as Daniel, a leader of the group that takes in Tris and Four."Allegiant" opens in theaters March 18.
 Want more stuff like this?
 Like us on Facebook.
 This posting includes an audio/video/photo media file: Download Now |

 15 Times Kelly Kapowski Put the Bae in Bayside on 'Saved by the Bell' Posted: Tiffani Amber Thiessen's Kelly Kapowski is the undisputed prom queen of the '90s.
 Whether the "Saved By the Bell" leading lady was cheerleading, starting a girl group, saying nope to dope, or passing up prom because her dad recently lost his job (aww), she was always being the totally rad girl of everyone's dreams.
 Those shiny voluminous locks, ridiculously high-waisted bikinis, and floral denim shorts are the stuff of TV legend.
 Here are 15 times Kelly Kapowski proved she was definitely one of Bayside's finest.
 This posting includes an audio/video/photo media file: Download Now |

-Miley Cyrus and Liam Hemsworth Are Engaged Again: Report Posted: More than two years after calling off their engagement, Miley Cyrus and Liam Hemsworth are officially back together -- and it looks like they're engaged again, too.
-Gossip outlets have been buzzing about the pair, who were recently spotting spending time together in Hemsworth's native Australia, where they attended a music festival and hung out with Hemsworth's family over the New Year's holiday.
+Miley Cyrus and Liam Hemsworth Are Engaged Again: Report Posted: Gossip outlets have been buzzing about the pair, who were recently spotting spending time together in Hemsworth's native Australia, where they attended a music festival and hung out with Hemsworth's family over the New Year's holiday.
 Since then, Cyrus has been seen out in public wearing her flashy 3.5-carat diamond engagement ring (and flaunting it on Instagram), sparking rumors that this reconciliation was about to get more permanent.
 According to Us Weekly, it indeed has, as the couple is officially engaged again.
 Sources tell the magazine that Hemsworth, 26, and Cyrus, 23, are not only betrothed (and telling friends the news), but they're moving in together, too.
 Cyrus has reportedly been seen with boxes and a moving truck outside of Hemsworth's Malibu home.
 Hemsworth first popped the question to Cyrus back in May 2012, after meeting on the set of 2010's Nicholas Sparks drama "The Last Song."
 They called off their engagement in September 2013.
 Congrats (again!) to the happy couple!
 As an added bonus, here are Miley and Liam reminding us why they are so freakin' adorable together. [via: Us Weekly, People, Miley Cyrus] Photo credit: Getty Images This posting includes an audio/video/photo media file: Download Now |

-Charlotte Rampling Calls Oscars Diversity Focus 'Racist to Whites' Posted: Veteran actress Charlotte Rampling finally earned her first Oscar nomination last week, for "45 Years," after decades in the film industry.
-Unfortunately, Rampling has officially marred that achievement by speaking out against the push for a more diverse Oscars slate, claiming that it's "racist to whites."
-In an interview with French radio station Europe 1 (as translated by The Guardian), Rampling was asked her thoughts on the #OscarsSoWhite backlash, and the planned boycott of entertainers including Spike Lee, Will Smith, and Jada Pinkett Smith.
+Charlotte Rampling Calls Oscars Diversity Focus 'Racist to Whites' Posted: In an interview with French radio station Europe 1 (as translated by The Guardian), Rampling was asked her thoughts on the #OscarsSoWhite backlash, and the planned boycott of entertainers including Spike Lee, Will Smith, and Jada Pinkett Smith.
 "It is racist to whites," Rampling said of controversy.
 As if that wasn't enough, the actress continued trying to explain her (apparently quite long-winded) thoughts on the subject: Maybe the best time for that "no comment" response should have been at the beginning of the interview, yes?
 The Academy has pledged to make an effort to be more inclusive in the future, and may be ready to act on that promise as soon as next week by making sweeping changes to its nomination process.
 One proposed idea was instituting a voting cutoff for Academy members who have not been active in the film industry for a certain period of years, though that change is unlikely due to anticipated backlash from older members.
 According to a reporter for the Los Angeles Times, Rampling herself is a member of the Academy, "and many other members publicly share her sentiments."
 Maybe sweeping change isn't so imminent after all. [via: Europe 1, The Guardian, Glenn Whipp] Photo credit: AFP/Getty Images This posting includes an audio/video/photo media file: Download Now |

 13 Times Dana Scully From 'The X-Files' Was the Sassy Skeptic of Our Dreams Posted: On "The X-Files," Agent Dana Scully (Gillian Anderson) is many things: a medical doctor, an FBI agent, and, most importantly, a lady who can lay on the snark when Agent Mulder just won't shut up about UFOs and aliens.
 These are our 13 favorite sassy Scully moments.
 This posting includes an audio/video/photo media file: Download Now |